alvinylt/essays/README.md

-The [research proposal](AccessControl/ResearchProposal.pdf) and the [literature review](AccessControl/LiteratureReview.pdf) discover an implmentation of formal logic systems in cyber security by enhancing access control models.
+The [research proposal](AccessControl/ResearchProposal.pdf) and the [literature review](AccessControl/LiteratureReview.pdf) discover an implementation of formal logic systems in cyber security by enhancing access control models.

 We explore the characteristics of the existing access control theories,